 Mahula Flowers are Spread for Drying in a far flung Desia Kondh Village in Rayagada District

 In mahula drink, the flowers are thoroughly washed in water and submerged in plastic drums for 4 days with the addition of ‘bakhar’ (syn. ‘ranu’).
 Fermented mahula flower mass is distilled in a metallic container by keeping another earthen pot on the top of the first container in a reverse manner.
-The joints of two vessels are sealed by using sticky mud pond.
+The joints of two vessels are sealed by using a sticky mud pond.
 A metallic pipe is connected to the upper earthen vessel, which passes through water and opens into a collecting vessel.

-The preparation of mahula drink at the village has remained traditional and is part of indigenous knowledge system.
+The preparation of mahula drink at the village has remained traditional and is part of the indigenous knowledge system.

 As in the film, it began with a ritual offering to forest deities (a group of triangular slabs) in the remote past, a practice still followed among the tribes.

 However, with the increasing demand among the people of the plains, today brewing mahula alcohol has become a cottage industry deep inside forest villages.
 People from the non-tribal villages around Chilika come here regularly for partying and buying the country liquor.
-Thanks to this new patronage the traditional know-how has survived in the otherwise fast changing world dominated by fast food and foreign beverage in large quantity but expensive prices.
+Thanks to this new patronage the traditional know-how has survived in the otherwise fast-changing world dominated by fast food and foreign beverage in large quantity but expensive prices.

-I returned back after spending a couple of hours with a determination to explore more and bring untold stories of sabaras in the next part.
+I returned back after spending a couple of hours with a determination to explore more and bring untold stories of Sabaras in the next part.

 Author – Jitu Mishra